What goes into the making of a logo? S4Nd board member Andy Riley talks about how the society got its updated visual identity.

 Like it or not, things change.
-And, sometimes, they are completely unexpected.
-Like when I got the message that we couldn’t carry on using the logo.
-It had a stock photo of the rainbow infinity symbol and, according to conventional wisdom, that wasn’t something that was acceptable to use in an organisations logo so it had to go.
+And, sometimes, changes are completely unexpected.
+Like when I got the message that we couldn’t carry on using the old S4Nd logo.
+It seemed we had used a library image of the rainbow infinity symbol and we didn’t have permission to use it in our organisation’s logo – so it had to go.

-Next up was teal, a bluey-green or green-blue.
-That was connected with both Tourette’s syndrome and Obsessive Compulsive Disorder.
-Purple is Attention Deficit Hyperactivity Disorder, while blue is concerned with Dyspraxia.
+Next colour I came across was teal – a bluey-green or green-blue.
+That was connected with both Tourette’s syndrome and Obsessive Compulsive Disorder (OCD).
+Then purple turned out to be associated with Attention Deficit Hyperactivity Disorder (ADHD), while blue is concerned with dyspraxia.

-So, we had the colours and the font but we didn’t really know if it worked.
-We posted samples of the artwork on social media to get feedback and we consulted with people with experience in Graphic Design.
-Most importantly, we actively asked for feedback from the Dyslexic community and were pleased at the positive response.
+So, we had the colours and the font but we didn’t really know if the new logo worked as a whole.
+So, we posted samples of the artwork on social media to get feedback and we consulted people with experience in graphic design.
+Most importantly, we actively asked for feedback from the dyslexic community.
+We were pleased with the positive responses.

-The title of this article reflects the age old proverb that people will judge you by how you present yourself, the clothes.
-The first that most people will see is the web site and the most prominent component will be the logo in the header which is, in effect, our clothes.
+The title of this article reflects the age old proverb that people will judge you by how you present yourself – your clothes.
+The first thing that most people see from S4Nd will be our web site.
+The most prominent component of this will be the logo.
+So this combination of words and colours is, in effect, our clothes.

-Another interpretation is that people judge a book by its cover but here lies a difference.
-Our story has only just started, perhaps just being the preface or the introduction.
+Another saying is that people judge a book by its cover.
+But there lies a difference.
+The story of S4Nd has only just begun.
+Perhaps you could say we are just at the preface or the introduction.
 There are untold chapters yet to be told, unwritten words yet to be written.
-Like everything in life there are likely to be twists and turns but, hopefully, there will also be the opportunity for friendship and support, and that the lived experience of one will help improve the life of others.
+Like everything in life there are likely to be twists and turns.
+But, hopefully, there will also be friendship and support, and our lived experiences will help improve the lives of others.